DahmaniInes/SmartBiblio-global/README.md

 🔧 Technology Stack

-We use modern technologies to ensure performance, scalability, and security of our application:
+We use modern technologies to ensure performance, scalability, and security:

 Development

-Backend: Spring Boot (Java) with a microservices architecture
+Backend: Spring Boot (Java) with microservices architecture

 Frontend: Angular